 Medicinal chemistry is an area within the broad discipline of chemistry that develops new pharmaceutical agents, from concept to clinic.
 Graduates will be equipped with a unique and wide harmony of professionally orientated skills, from fundamental chemistry to relevant pharmacology and molecular biology skills.
 This degree is an interdisciplinary program between the Schools of Chemistry, Biotechnology & Biomolecular Sciences and the Pharmacology section of the Faculty of Medicine.

-TIP: When using the Handbook or the undergraduate degree templates, always select the year you commenced studying science at UNSW.
-Follow these rules throughout your degree.
+TIP: When using the Handbook or the Progression Plans, always select the year you commenced studying Science at UNSW and follow those rules throughout your degree.